Serco: Education

 Between 2001 and 2011, Serco held a ten-year contract with Bradford City Council to manage and operate the local education authority, providing education support services to the city's schools.
 According to senior council officials, this period was marked with "real problems" and management was taken back in house by the local authority after the contract's end-date.
 Serco has operated similar management arrangements for both Walsall and Stoke-on-Trent local education authorities.
 By 2009, Serco was one of Ofsted's three Regional Inspection Service Providers, being responsible for school inspections in the English Midlands.

 Leisure

 Serco Leisure Operating Ltd works with clients throughout the UK, running gyms, swimming pools, cycle hire schemes and National Sports Centres.

+In February 2024, the UK Information Commissioner's Office issued an enforcement notice against Serco Leisure Operating Limited and several associated leisure trusts over their use of facial recognition and fingerprint scanning to monitor staff attendance, finding that the biometric processing was not necessary or proportionate under UK data protection law.

 Information technology

 Starting in 2005, Serco administered the publicly funded UK Business Link website until its closure in 2012.
 During 2007, it was awarded a five-year tender to run the IT Infrastructure for the London Borough of Southwark.